robertjvt/Attribution-Relations/README.md

     │   ├── POLNEAR_enriched          # Folder containg the PolNeAR data.
     │   └── VaccinationCorpus         # Folder containg the Vaccination Corpus data.
     └── ...

+## Acknowledgements
+Special thanks to the Center for Information Technology of the University of Groningen for providing access to the Peregrine high performance computing cluster.